LIME PAINT FURNITURE TRANSFORMATION

 - Dip your brush into the Lime Paint.
 You want to start with a light hand.
 You really can’t go wrong with whatever stokes you use.
 Use random multi-directional patterns.
 Lime Paint will dry to subtle color nuances with a soft weathered patina, similar to on walls.
 Paint with the grain of the wood.
 Just remember that the first coat might be streaky, your second coat will fix the streakiness- or you might want to do a third coat depending on the piece.

 - Now you're ready for the second coat as soon as the first coat is touch to dry, using the same exact painting steps.
 Let it dry for 24 hours.

 - If you want to distress your piece, use a piece of fine grit sandpaper or a sanding pad and rub it over areas that would get normal wear and tear over time.
 Edges, corners, legs, knobs detailing, etc This step is NOT necessary UNLESS you do decide to distress.

 - Ready for a PROTECTIVE TOPCOAT.
 We recommend using a topcoat product to protect your pieces for everyday use.
-Either Color Atelier Clear Wax or Matte Sealer would be easy, and safe products to use on your lime painted wood surfaces.
+Either Sealer or Color Atelier Clear Wax would be easy, and safe products to use on your lime painted wood surfaces.